About the Boating Industry Association Ltd

 Information that is retained by the BIA is updated upon receipt of notification of changes and is protected from distribution outside of the BIA except with the permission of each relevant company or individual.

-Information that is collected from its members is entered into BIA's computer storage which and is only accessible by BIA staff.
+Information that is collected from its members is entered into BIA’s CRM (customer relationship management) system.
+Access is restricted to BIA staff only.

 Members and other associated groups or individuals can at any time request from the BIA the type of information that is retained about them.
 Access to information about any individual or company can be given to them, except to the extent that such information might impact on the BIA’s compliance of the APP’s.